30+ Page of Fun & Festive Gingerbread Shadow Matching

 You’ll find that toddlers love this type of activity.
 It might look challenging and tricky – but the more challenging it is, the more fun it is for little kids!

-If you find your kids looking confused, let them start by solving 3 shadows per page.
+If you find your kids looking confused, let them start by solving 2 shadows per page.
+It is much easier two solve two shadows compared to solving 3-4shadows at once.

 Use this resource for your Gingerbread/Winter/Christmas fine motor center activities, morning works, or integration to sensory play.